 - Have your child brush their teeth and gums 2 to 3 times a day for 2 to 3 minutes each time.
 Use a toothbrush with soft bristles.
 Floss gently once a day.

 - Use toothpaste with fluoride.

-- Your child's doctor may prescribe a mouth rinse.
+- Your child's provider may prescribe a mouth rinse.
 Make sure it is alcohol free.

 - Take care of your child's lips with products made with lanolin.
-Tell the doctor if your child develops new mouth sores or pain.
+Tell the provider if your child develops new mouth sores or pain.

 - Do not let your child eat foods and drinks that have a lot of sugar in them.
 Give them sugarless gums or sugar-free popsicles or sugar-free hard candies.